-Duquesne was a notorious rogue, a South African-born soldier of fortune and a master of disguise described at various times as a Russian count, a New York publisher, an English gentleman with a monocle, and an Austrian war hero with a tobacco pouch made of lion skin.
+The spy ring was led by Frederick ‘Fritz’ Duquesne, a notorious rogue, a South African-born soldier of fortune, and a master of disguise.
+He was described at various times as a Russian count, a New York publisher, an English gentleman with a monocle, and an Austrian war hero with a tobacco pouch made of lion skin.

 In peacetime, Duquesne advised US President Theodore Roosevelt on big-game hunting, worked as a publicist in the movie business, and wrote adventure stories for the New York Herald.
 His job in the build-up to WWII, however, was to assemble a network of US spies for Adolf Hitler.